WHAT IS CUPPING THERAPY?

 WHAT CONDITIONS CAN CUPPING THERAPY HELP?

 Cupping Therapy benefits any area of the body region holding increased muscle tension, myofascial trigger points, or painful muscle tissue.
-Cupping Therapy is most effective when utilized with a combination of corrective exercise, joint manipulation/mobilization, or dry needling.
+Cupping is most effective when utilized with a combination of corrective exercise, joint manipulation/mobilization, or dry needling.
 When combined with these other treatment methods, cupping assists in naturally healing: headaches, tendonitis, back pain, neck pain, tennis elbow, rotator cuff pain, shoulder impingement, frozen shoulder, hip impingement, groin pain, knee sprains, patellofemoral pain, plantar fasciitis muscle strains, sciatica, and disc herniations.
+This treatment is often comparable or interchangeable with other soft tissue massage techniques such as: graston, IASTYM, gua sha, deep tissue massage and tendon scraping.
+While vacuum effect of the cups makes the technique unique from other types of soft tissue massage, it is thought of to yield similar results.

 WILL I GET CIRCULAR BRUISES FROM CUPPING THERAPY?

-Cupping Therapy has gained popularity in the media after people noticing the circular bruises on numerous professional athletes.
-These bruises are a side effect of cupping and typically fade after several days.
+Cupping Therapy has gained popularity in the media after people noticing the circular bruises on numerous professional athletes during the Olympics.
+Bruises are not necessarily harmful and are not required for pain relief to occur These bruises are often a side effect of cupping and typically fade after several days.
 The bruises are often caused by prolonged exposure to the vacuum effect of the cups in a static position.
 Bruising is minimized during practice at Peak Physiotherapy and Performance by use of a more active form of cupping, called dynamic cupping, where the cups are not placed in a static position for a prolonged period of time.
 Because the cups are in motion while a light vacuum effect is maintained, bruising is much less common and treatment is much more comfortable.
+The goal of dynamic cupping is to provide an increase in blood flow to a larger surface area of the skin rather than one small and specific spot.